DallanQ/cartographers/Manual.md

+## Overview (page 2)

+In Cartographers, players compete to earn the most reputation stars by the time four seasons have passed.

+Each season, players draw on their map sheets and earn reputation by carrying out the queen’s edicts before the season is over.

+The player with the most reputation stars at the end of winter wins!

 ## Game Setup (Page 4)

 1. Give each player a blank **map sheet**.
 Players collectively decide whether to use the wilderness side (A) or the wastelands side (B).